-For me, writing is a way of organizing my thoughts; blogging has long served as a sort of “public journal.”
-In 2010, after graduating from USC, I started a blog called Life by Experimentation and was surprised when it began to get quoted and republished in much more widely-distributed blogs.
+For me, writing is a way of organizing my thoughts.
+I’m prone to pontification (and, additionally, annoying alliteration).
+My name is Zane Claes, and I like the challenge of writing for an audience because it forces me to hold myself to a high bar in clarifying my thoughts.
+Blogging has long served as a sort of “public journal” for me.
+In 2010, after graduating from USC, I started a blog called Life by Experimentation and was surprised when it began to get quoted and republished in larger publications like Lifehacker.

 That first blog was, as the name would suggest, an experiment.
 I was trying to figure out who I wanted to be.
-After coming to California at 18, having first been born there yet raised in Michigan (around family and now-close friends) it felt like something of a second homecoming.
-The work ethic and values of people on this coast made sense to me.
-But when I graduated college I was hungry to see more of the world.
+I came to California at 18, having first been born there yet raised in Michigan (around family and now-close friends).
+I’ve now spent more of my life in San Francisco and Los Angeles than in Michigan, though part of me still identifies most with the latter.

 Travel & Early Work

 I was fortunate, more so than anyone really deserves.
-I developed iPhone apps very early on during college and had an immediate way to sustain my lifestyle after graduation.
+I developed iPhone apps very early on during college and had an immediate way to sustain my lifestyle after graduation, despite the recession.
 As a computer programmer who could comfortably work on backend and front-end code, I was able to do contract-based projects from the road and earn a stable income.

 The Life by Experimentation blog became a way for me to share my attempts to learn foreign languages, survive cheaply on the road, and otherwise have fun.
 It was my engineering/analytical mind, turned towards self-optimization.
 I really enjoyed writing it, and slowly the reader numbers began to creep up.